Spinal cord injury

 • Keep the person still.

 • Place heavy towels on both sides of the neck.
-Or hold the head and neck to prevent them from moving until emergency medical help arrives.
+Or hold the head and neck to keep them from moving until emergency medical help arrives.

 • Provide basic first aid, such as stopping bleeding and making the person comfortable, without moving the head or neck.